gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 SCTP Encryption Chunk is defined as a method for secure and confidential transfer for SCTP packets.
-This is implemented inside the SCTP protocol, in a sublayer between the SCTP Header handling and the SCTP Chunk handling.
-Once an SCTP packet has been received and the SCTP Common Header has been validated, the SCTP Encrypted Chunk(s) are being sent to the chosen decryption engine that will return the plain SCTP payload containing the plain SCTP chunks, those chunks will then be handled according to current SCTP protocol specification.
+This is implemented inside the SCTP protocol, in a sublayer between the SCTP Common Header handling and the SCTP Chunk handling.
+Once an SCTP packet has been received and the SCTP Common Header has been used to identify the SCTP association, the SCTP Encrypted Chunk are being sent to the chosen decryption engine that will return the SCTP payload containing the plain text SCTP chunks, those chunks will then be handled according to current SCTP protocol specification.

 ~~~~~~~~~~~ aasvg
 +---------------------+